pop-os/python-apt/doc/source/apt_pkg.rst

     .. method:: get(key[, default=''])

-        This behaves just like :meth:`dict.get` and :meth:`Configuration.Find`, it returns the value of key or if it does not exist, *default*.
+        This behaves just like :meth:`dict.get` and :meth:`Configuration.find`, it returns the value of key or if it does not exist, *default*.

 .. class:: ConfigurationPtr